Joe DeRita: Personal life

 DeRita was married twice.
 His first marriage was to a chorus girl named Bonnie Brooks, born Esther M. Hartenstine.
 They were married from July 13, 1935, until her death on September 6, 1965; they had no children.
 DeRita married his second wife, Jean Sullivan, the following year on December 28.

 DeRita was the only member of the Stooges who was not Jewish.

 Death

-DeRita died of pneumonia on July 3, 1993, nine days before his 84th birthday.
+DeRita died of pneumonia on July 3, 1993, aged 83.
 He was residing at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, at the time of his death.
 He was the last Stooge to be born, the last Stooge to join the Three Stooges, and the last to die.
 DeRita is interred in a grave at the Pierce Brothers Valhalla Memorial Park Cemetery in North Hollywood, California.
-His tombstone reads "The Last Stooge".